Mia-YatingYu/MTP/README.md

-# MTP
+# Spatiotemporal Dynamic Duo
-Prompts Unveil Video Dynamics: Expanding Temporal Perception of CLIP for Open Vocabulary Action Recognition
+Building a Multi-modal Spatiotemporal Expert for Zero-shot Action Recognition with CLIP